caltechlibrary/andor/docs/about.md

 > End points map directly to existing dataset operations

-dataset operations supported in **And/Or** are "keys", "create", "read", "update", "delete".
+dataset operations supported in **And/Or** are "keys", "create", "read", "update", "delete", "frame-create", "frame-read", "frame-update", "frame-delete", "frame-keys", "frame-refresh" and "frame-reframe".
 These map to URL paths each supporting a single HTTP Method (either GET or POST).

 + `/COLLECTION_NAME/keys/` (GET) all object keys
 + `/COLLECTION_NAME/create/OBJECT_ID` (GET) to creates an Object, an OBJECT_ID must be unique to succeed